weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 * You can use any web framework in any web framework you already know.
 There is no restriction on how the communications have to be managed.
 * It supports further protocols not supported by WebLab-Deusto.
 For example, you might use WebSockets, which is not natively supported by WebLab-Deusto.
 But in an unmanaged laboratory, you can use them.
 Or if you use Virtual Machines, you can use SSH/VNC/Remote Desktop or whatever protocol you consider necessary for your laboratory.
+* You can use libraries such as https://weblablib.readthedocs.io

 Which one should I use?
 ^^^^^^^^^^^^^^^^^^^^^^^